sraorao/AnimApp/README.md

 * Consider running with `Play video` setting to off for faster processing, and turn it on only if you suspect from your resultant graph that the thresholding is incorrect.
 * Try using files in sample_videos folder to test.

 IMPORTANT: AnimApp currently works only with small video files (<80MB).
-If you have larger files, try making them smaller by stripping the audio data and/or reducing the resolution (say, to 640 x 480). `ffmpeg` (https://www.ffmpeg.org/) is a very useful cross-platform tool to achieve this, as well as for converting video formats, croppping, etc.
+If you have larger files, try making them smaller by stripping the audio data and/or reducing the resolution (say, to 640 x 480). `ffmpeg` (https://www.ffmpeg.org/) is a very useful cross-platform tool to achieve this, as well as for converting video formats, croppping, etc. Alternatively, check out the desktop version of the app https://github.com/sraorao/opencv_animal_tracking, which is also recommended for batch processing a large number of videos.

 ## Devices tested

-* Nexus 5 (very slow, but works, with large files ~ 75 MB; works faster with smaller files)
+* Nexus 5 (very slow, but works, with large files ~ 75 MB; works faster with smaller files) (Android 6 Marshmallow)
 * Nexus 5X (emulated)
-* OnePlus 5T
+* OnePlus 5T (Android 8.0.0 Oreo)
 * Pixel 2 (emulated)

 ## Usage instructions